Disney Lorcana: Development and release

 In June 2023, shortly before the game's release, Ravensburger and game co-designer Ryan Miller were sued by the latter's former employer, Upper Deck Company.
 The suit alleged that Disney Lorcana used game design elements from an unreleased trading card game, originally named Shell Beach and then renamed Rush of Ikorr, which Miller worked on while at Upper Deck.
 Ravensburger filed a motion to dismiss the lawsuit.

 At an early release event at Gen Con tabletop game convention, customers waited in hours-long lines to purchase starter decks and booster packs.
 Cards with particularly high rarity quickly resold for hundreds of dollars prior to the game's initial release, while the promotional cards from the 2022 D23 Expo resold for prices between $1,000 and $3,000.

+In 2023, the Disney Lorcana TCG Companion smart phone application was released to keep track of collected cards, build digital decks, access how-to-play information, track points during game play using a built-in lore counter, and see announcements about Lorcana.

 Lorcana has featured characters from an eclectic range of Disney films and shows, and as of January 2025, each set has introduced characters from one or more new franchises.
 The designers have revealed plans to eventually include Pixar characters in future expansions.

 Story

-Disney Lorcana is set in an alternate world, where there are people called "Illumineers".
-Illumineers are able to use magical ink to summon "Glimmers", which are beings that resemble Disney characters.
-The world has regions called "Inklands".
-At its center is the "Great Illuminary".
-Its purpose is to be a repository to keep track of every story ever told.
-These stories are archived in the "Halls of Lorcana".
+Disney Lorcana is set in an imaginative world, where there are mysterious figures called "Illumineers".
+These are able to use "magical ink" to summon "glimmers", which are the various iterations of Disney characters.
+The world has "regions" called Inklands.
+At its center is a place called "The Great Illuminary".
+Its purpose is to be a repository to keep track of every story ever told, archived in the "Halls of Lorcana".

-One day, the Ilumineers disappear and the Great Illuminary calls upon players to be Illumineers themselves.
-There is a book of stories, a "lorebook", and a tool called an "inkcaster" that allows Illumineers to take the magical ink to create glimmers from the lorebook.
+A mysterious sorcerer, "The Creator", created the Great Illuminary and has the ability to summon Glimmers to help them.
+The magical ink used to summon Glimmers come in six types: Ruby, Amethyst, Emerald, Sapphire, Steel, and Amber.